UMAprotocol/protocol/packages/api/src/apps/api/README.md

 Get a range of historical synthetic prices by emp address between start and count of price samples, sorted by timestamp ascending.
 This is useful for paginating data when you have X elements per page, and you know the last element seen.
 Note non synth historical prices are specified by erc20 address.

+### tvl(addresses?: string[], currency: CurrencySymbol = "usd") => string

+Returns tvl of all supplied addresses in USD 18 decimals.
+If no addresses supplied, returns TVL of all known contracts.